DocuMentorApps/OfflineDocumentation/Documentation/Development.md

   * Run `$ rails s` (in the root of your project)
       * After typing this command you should see something like: "* Listening on http://127.0.0.1:3000"
   * Open the link in your browser

+  ## Troubleshooting
+  * After following environment set up:
+    * (Windows Specific) If you encounter an "Invalid URI" error when trying to run `ruby bin/setup`, run the following commands one after the other             instead of running `ruby bin/setup`:
+      1) `ruby bin/rails db:prepare`
+      2) `ruby bin/rails log:clear tmp:clear`
+      3) `ruby bin/rails restart`
+     * If you encounter a Webpacker compilation error, check your version of Node (`node --version`).
+If you have node version 17 or above, downgrade your      version to 16.18.0
+     * env file issue: If you are using DocuMentor's .env file (need permission, not provided in our repo) and you recieve a "Invalid password for                user..." error, ensure that you have created a role in postgres with DocuMentor's exact 'RDS_USERNAME', 'RDS_PASSWORD', and 'RDS_DB_NAME'.
+       See the following postgres commands for guidance:
+          * `CREATE ROLE <RDS_USERNAME> SUPERUSER LOGIN PASSWORD <RDS_PASSWORD>;`
+          * `GRANT USAGE ON DATABASE <RDS_DB_NAME> TO ROLE <RDS_USERNAME>;`
+   * When trying to log in to DocuMentor's login page:
+       * if username 'employee1@example.com' and password 'password' do not work and you are given a "Invalid Email or password" message, run the                  following commands in your project's terminal and then try to log in again:
+            1) `rails db:seed`
+            2) `rails db:prime`